 Material storage area is to be located onsite.
 All offsite borrow or disposal areas are to be covered under a separate current NOI permit.
-All concrete or asphalt batch plants are also to be covered under a separate current NOI permit.
+All concrete or asphalt batch plants should be covered under a separate current NOI permit.

 2.4 Sequence and Estimated Dates of Construction Activities